essam-shahid/Essam_Shahid_Bhatti/README.md

 Solution:

-	Daily_ticket table was created at the start.
+	`daily_ticket table was created at the start.
 We did all the necessary calculations in the previous steps.
 We already extracted date in the above steps, Since we had to calculate ticket/purchase per user daily, we calculated all the total amounts and items per ticket/per session.
 Once we had that, we found the ticket size per user and tagged daily sales against them.
 We then used the *NTILE(100)* function to create buckets of our ticket sizes.
 Then we used the 25th,50th and 75th bucket, and select the maximum of the bucket since the relative values are below that.